Basilica di San Giulio: Exterior

-The façade of the church is visible from the lake or from the square in front, which now is part of the monastery of Benedictines nuns.
-It is in Romanesque style, despite the modifications occurred in the 16th century, that include a pronaos and a serliana window on top of it.
-Two pilasters frame the entrance up to the roof: they divide the façade in three allowing to foresee the inner structure of the church; in the center part there are a crossed window and a Lombard band running along the roof.
+The façade of the church, now part of a Benedictine monastery, is visible from the lake and from the square in front.
+The facade is in Romanesque style, despite modifications that occurred in the 16th century including a pronaos and a serliana window on top of it.
+Two pilasters frame the entrance up to the roof: they divide the façade in three allowing one to foresee the inner structure of the church; in the center part, there are a crossed window and a Lombard band running along the roof.
 The two lateral parts end with towers (12th century) with mullioned windows and cotto archivolt.

-The entrance for the visitors of the basilica is on the south side, almost entirely hidden by the ancient Bishop palace (today nuns monastery); it can be reached from the jetty through a renaissance portal and a vaulted stair.
-The basilica has three apses (one entirely hidden by the sacristy); the central one is constructed with ashlars and decorated with a Lombard frieze.
+The entrance for the visitors of the basilica is on the south side, almost entirely hidden by the ancient Bishop palace (today the nuns' monastery); it can be reached from the jetty through a renaissance portal and a vaulted stair.
+The basilica has three apses (one entirely hidden by the sacristy); the central one is constructed with ashlars and is decorated with a Lombard frieze.

-The octagonal lantern tower dates to Romanesque period, but modified in the late 18th century.
-The bell tower is near the apsides and it is decorated with mullioned windows in the upper part.
+The octagonal lantern tower dates to the Romanesque period but was modified in the late 18th century.
+The bell tower is near the apsides and is decorated with mullioned windows in the upper part.
 The style of the bell tower is similar to the one in the Abbey of Fruttuaria.